 With surprise, we realized that Solar Saltworks investments face similar to our own environmental problems almost worldwide!
 Generally, there was a global need and requirement for the identification of Solar Saltworks as coastal wetlands.
 Thus, the Santorini conference came like summer rain to the international solar salt community and actually gave birth to our movement!
 It was the third and most decisive step in our journey.

 Three years later, we took the risk to organize a conference in another country.
-In collaboration with Industria Salinera de Yucatan S.A., we organized the 2nd CEISSA in Merida (next to Mayan's Chichen Itza), Yucatan, Mexico on 26-28 March, 2009.
+In collaboration with Industria Salinera de Yucatan S.A., we organized the 2nd CEISSA in Merida (next to Mayan's Chichen Itza), Yucatan, Mexico on March 26-28, 2009.
 We dedicated the 2nd CEISSA to professor Joseph (Steve) Davis for his pioneering work on Solar Saltworks worldwide.
-Professor Aharon Oren was the new presence that contributed substantially to the success of Merida Conference.
+Professor Aharon Oren was the new presence (as ISSLR representative) that contributed substantially to the success of Merida Conference.

 The conferences in Samos, Santorini and Merida organized under the authority of the Global Network on the Environmental Science and Technology (Global NEST) whereas the next, fourth conference in the row, organized under the authority of the European Salt Producers Association (EuSalt).